-If you are unable to locate enough temporary space, see the section Locating temporary space to perform offline reorganization for a suggestion.
+If you are unable to locate enough temporary space, see the section Locating temporary space to run offline reorganization for a suggestion.

 - Obtain a full server database backup including the volume history.
 This is an essential step.
 Do not proceed without completing this step.
 For instructions, see BACKUP DB (Back up the database).

 - Halt the server.

 - Ensure that you are logged in with the DB2 instance user ID.
 Then, issue the following commands from the DB2 command window:

 a. db2 force application all